hazelcast/hazelcast/README.md

 * **Slow Tests**: Type `mvn test -P slow-test` to run tests those are either slow or cannot be run in-parallel.
 * **All Tests**: Type `mvn test -P all-tests` to run all test serially using network.

+### Checkstyle && Findbugs

+In each Pull Request, we do static analyzing on the changes.
+Run following command locally to check if your contribution is checkstyle && findbugs compatible.

+`mvn clean compile -Pqa`

 ### Contributing to Hazelcast

 We encourage pull requests and process them promptly.